Emily Mills: My Story

 Hi!
 I’m Emily Mills, and I created Sketchnote Academy.
-My background is in graphic design.
-I got my degree in 2010 and had been working graphic design jobs since then.
 In 2015 I was hired as a contractor for a company to do sketchnotes and graphic recording for clients all over the country.
 I was excited about the job and the chance to be a professional visual notetaker, but I hadn’t been sketchnoting for very long- just a few months!
 I was really embarrassed about the quality of my sketchnotes.
-My boss saw potential, but all I saw were bad drawings and illegible writing:
+My boss saw potential, but all I saw were bad drawings and illegible writing!

 Sharing My Work